 This olive hummus goes above and beyond with a triple dose of the good stuff: ripe olives, olive brine, and extra-virgin olive oil.
 The brine and a pop of dairy-free yogurt give it just a touch of extra tang to compliment the richness of the olives.
+Plus, it’s naturally vegan, gluten-free, and optionally allergy-friendly for a dip that everyone can enjoy.
+Pack it into lunch boxes or place it in a serving bowl for parties!

 Special Diet Notes: Super Olive Hummus